unisoncomputing/byoc/eks/README.md

 You can find a complete list of zones and regions in the [AWS documentation](https://docs.aws.amazon.com/global-infrastructure/latest/regions/aws-availability-zones.html).

 ##### `aws_availability_zones`

 A list of availability zones to use for the VPC.
 This should be a list of two or more availability zones in the region you are deploying to.
 For example, `["us-west-2a", "us-west-2b"]`.
-You must include at least two availability zones for the EKS cluster to be created successfully.
+You must include at least two availability zones for the load balancer to work across multiple AZs.

 You can find a complete list of zones and regions in the [AWS documentation](https://docs.aws.amazon.com/global-infrastructure/latest/regions/aws-availability-zones.html).

 ##### `cluster_name`